corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 ```
 Copy the archived items from the vault to permanent storage using the listed exporters.

-Displays the results of the export
+Displays the results of the export.

 ```text
 SomeExporter: